The entire world is able to access your business the second your website goes live.

 Link-building strategies for regular SEO also apply to international SEO.
 The only difference is that you will have to focus on a different geographical area.
 In other words, your goal is to obtain links from relevant ccTLDs as well as relevant languages.

-Let’s say you have a German page on your site.
-What better way to prove relevancy than by obtaining links from other German domains?
-Nevertheless, you should never reject links from other gTLDs or ccTLDs in favour of 100% relevant domain extension links.
+Let’s say you have a Spain page on your site.
+What better way to prove relevance than by obtaining links from other Spanish domains?
+Nevertheless, you should never reject links from other gTLDs or ccTLDs in favor of 100% relevant domain extension links.

 Great links will always be great links.
 As long as you build a healthy mix of .de’s and normal links, and vary your anchor texts, your link profile will benefit your off-site SEO efforts.